HaifaCLG/MapTask/client/README.md

-﻿This is a React client-side application, implementing the client side of the Map-Task.
+﻿This is a React client-side application implementing the Map-Task game, including chat interface and map navigation.

 It requires node/npm to be installed -  https://nodejs.org/en/download/.

 On first installation run: